 You should carefully consider the risks described below and the other information contained in this report and other filings that we make from time to time with the SEC, including our consolidated financial statements and accompanying notes.
 Any of the following risks could materially and adversely affect our business, financial condition, results of operations or liquidity.
 These risks are not the only risks we face.
-Our business, financial condition, results of operations or liquidity to all companies generally or by risks not currently known to us or that we currently view to be immaterial.
+Our business, financial condition, results of operations or liquidity could also be adversely affected by additional factors that apply to all companies generally or by risks not currently known to us or that we currently view to be immaterial.
 We can provide no assurance and make no representation that our mitigation efforts, although we believe they are reasonable, will be successful.